Artigeardit

-Ardit Aliti (born May 1996), better known by his stage name Artigeardit, is an Albanian-Danish rapper.
+Ardit Aliti (born May 1996), known professionally as Artigeardit, is an Albanian-Danish rapper.
+He has released six solo studio albums, four of which have gone to number one on the Danish top 40 charts.
+Two of his albums, Held & lykke med at komme hjem and Længe leve, have won Danish Album of the Year from the Danish Music Awards.

 Early life

 Aliti was born in May 1996 at Herlev Hospital to Albanian parents, who immigrated from North Macedonia.
 He grew up in Mørkhøj in the Gladsaxe Municipality with his parents and older sister.
 He began writing lyrics at 12 years old, though he did not begin working on music until years later.
 Friends encouraged him to join a local music space which was intended as a community server for younger people in the area.

 Career

 Artigeardit's began promoting himself through SoundCloud, releasing one of his first songs on 21 August 2015.
-The song, entitled "Hold det 100", was a freestyle rap over the song "100" from from American rapper The Game.
-On 4 March 2016, Artigeardit released his debut EP, Fristelse Fordærver.
+The song, "Hold det 100", was a freestyle rap over the track "100" by American rapper The Game.
+On 4 March 2016, Artigeardit released his debut EP, Fristelse fordærver.
 During the process of creating the album, he dropped out of Frederiksberg Gymnasium during his third year.
 He stated that he regretted not completing his secondary education, though it did allow him to focus on his music.

 In December 2021, he was named as the ninth most streamed artist in Denmark on Spotify, with "Er her" finishing the seventh most streamed song.
-His album Held & Lykke Med At Komme Hjem also finished in the last spot of the top 10 most played albums of the year.
+His album Held & lykke med at komme hjem also finished in the last spot of the top 10 most played albums of the year.

-Artigeardit's fourth studio album, entitled Længe leve, was released on 27 January 2023.
+Artigeardit's fourth studio album, titled Længe leve, was released on 27 January 2023.
 The album received high praise from music critics, including Soundvenue writer Kristian Karl who stated, "Længe leve is the album Artigeardit will be remembered for."
-Politiken writer Pernille Jensen stated that the rapper had created "his masterpiece."
+Politiken writer Pernille Jensen stated that the rapper had created "his masterpiece".
 His second album of the year, a collaboration with fellow rapper Lamin, was released on 1 September 2023.
 Nu hvor vi er her received comparison's to Watch the Throne, a collaborative album from American rappers Jay-Z and Kanye West, and was met with a generally positive response.
+In December 2025, he was named as the sixth most-streamed artist in Denmark on Spotify.

+Artigeardit had a surprise release for his sixth solo EP on 13 February 2026.
+Titled Pusto, the EP contained six tracks, and included features from Kesi, Noah Carter, and Icekiid.
+After releasing two singles in the following months, he announced the release of his next album, Den lange vej.
+The album was released on 5 June 2026.